WhiskeyRomeoTango/leetcode/dynamic-programming/subsequence/readme.md

 |**4: `3`**  |  |  |  |  | `[3]`<br/>`dp[4]=1` | **`dp[4] <- [2,3,7]`<br/>`LIS(5)=1+2=3`** |
 |**5: `7`**  |  |  |  |  |  | `[7]`<br/>`dp[5]=1` |

-At this point it should already be clear what the pattern is:
+There are still a few more numbers we haven't checked, but at this point it should already be clear what the pattern is:

 1. Iterate through the array at each index `i`;
 2. Iterate through all the numbers before `nums[i]` at index `j` such that `j < i`;